JLeung46/Digital-Ad-Optimization/README.md

 * Run 'python get_sample.py' to get a sample of 1M rows.
 * Run 'python process_data.py' to process data.
 	* This will create a file called processed_data.csv in the 'processed folder'.
-* Run 'python split_data.py' to train/test sets.
+* Run 'python split_data.py' for train/test sets.
 	* This creates a file 'train.csv' and 'test.csv' in the 'processed' folder.
 * Run 'python predict.py'
 	* This trains the model and outputs the AUC score for the model.

+### Future Extensions

+* Generate more features.
+* Use addtional tables from the database.
+* Add more data (Use spark to process all 400 million records).
+* Test different algorithms(Random Forest, Boosted Trees).
+* Perform Grid Search to optimize parameters.
+* Try building user segmented models.